engineering-collaboration/book/docs/book/introduction/devops-agile-lean.md

 # DevOps, Agile, Lean

 Arguably these terms have become quite fashionable.
-Most notably "agile" has been a trending term for a while with various flavours popping up over the years and multiple consultancies and tooling providers offer "best practice" solutions.
+Most notably "Agile" has been a trending term for a while with various flavours popping up over the years and multiple consultancies and tooling providers offering "best practice" solutions.

 In order to avoid any tribalism, bias, or emotional connotation this book will avoid these terms as best feasible and use the titular term "collaboration" concluding this chapter.